- 1. How does salary sacrificing work?

 For example, say, Joan earns $90,000 a year plus SG.
 Joan can expect to receive $8,325 in SG contributions taking her total entitlements to $98,325.
 Joan has been chatting to her adviser who suggests that a tax-effective way to accumulate more super is to salary sacrifice.
 Instead of paying 38.5% tax (37% plus 1.5% Medicare levy) on any income that exceeds $80,000 (for the 2013/2014 year), Joan can divert money to her super fund, which means 15% tax is deducted from the before-tax super contributions rather than 37% income tax if she takes the salary as cash.
 Any taxable income below $80,000 but above $37,000 is taxed at 32.5 cents in the dollar plus Medicare levy (for the 2013/2014 year).

 Note: If Joan decides to salary sacrifice $20,000 into her super fund, it is not automatic that her SG entitlement will continue to be based on her original salary amount.
 She may only receive SG contributions based on the lower cash salary of $70,000.
 Joan’s employer’s annual SG contributions may well then be $6,475 (9.25% of $70,000) rather than $8,325 (9.25% of $90,000), that is, $1,850 less than the original arrangement.
 This can mean tens of thousands of dollars less in super over several years.

 A better and fairer result would be to retain the original SG entitlements.
 When the ALP was in opposition, they announced that they intended to change the laws so that an employee’s SG entitlement would be based on an individual’s salary before the salary sacrifice arrangement takes effect.
-Unfortunately, nothing has yet happened to protect workers from losing SG when choosing to reduce taxable salary via a salary sacrificing arrangement.
-The Liberal party are also silent on this equity issue.
+Unfortunately, nothing happened while the ALP were in government.
+The Liberals have been silent on whether they intend to fix this issue, and meanwhile, nothing has happened to protect workers from losing SG when choosing to reduce taxable salary via a salary sacrificing arrangement.

 8. Watch your contributions cap